VertigoRay/LTEC6800.ray.pillers.us/_pages/assignment5.md

 ![Quests, battles, and accomplishments](https://i.imgur.com/NqVuKlW.png)

 The Game Design Document and the game development will be done collaboratively, and points will be awarded equally to both students.
-However, individual progress through the modules and assesssments are still graded individually even if collaboration is used; it is allowed and expected.
+However, individual progress through the modules and assessments are still graded individually even if collaboration is used; it is allowed and expected.
-Students will be guided through the Game Design Document with a number of quests and refreshers designed around the built-in arcade system.
+Students will be guided through the Game Design Document with several quests and refreshers designed around the built-in arcade system.

 ![Addictive arcade games for scaffolding](https://i.imgur.com/IQuBe8w.png)

 Once the Game Design Document is approved by the professor, the game design portion of the assignment will commence.
-The final game design will submitted in a forum for all students to see.
+The final game design will be submitted in a forum for all students to see.
-Every student, not team, will be required to place three ranked (gold, silver, and copper) votes for the games developed by all of the other teams; they cannot rank their own team.
+Every student, not team, will be required to place three ranked (gold, silver, and copper) votes for the games developed by all of the other teams; they cannot rank their team.
 Gold is worth three points, silver is worth two points, and copper is worth one point.
 The total points will be summed and the ranked leaders will receive ranked badges depicting their placement in their profile.
 All students will receive the points awarded by the voting.